TedHusted/awake/awake.md/awake.md

 “Yes, it just happened to Tessa.
 I don’t know why its asking us.
 Ally is trained with hundreds of jokes.”

-“ It seems Ally is also asking people to explain the jokes they tell.”
+“It seems Ally is also asking people to explain the jokes they tell.”

 “Do you think Ally is trying to understand humor?”